AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/custom-component.md

     Notice there is no method for the Image; [we'll take a look at as to why that is later](#tackling-the-image-problem).

+1. Java packages that contain public Java classes, in this case a Sling Model, must be versioned using the package's  `package-info.java` file.

+Since the WKND source's Java package `com.adobe.aem.guides.wknd.core.models` declares are version of `2.0.0`, and we are adding a non-breaking public interface and methods, the version must be increased to `2.1.0`.
+Open the file at `core/src/main/java/com/adobe/aem/guides/wknd/core/models/package-info.java` and update `@Version("2.0.0")` to `@Version("2.1.0")`.

+    ```
+    @Version("2.1.0")
+    package com.adobe.aem.guides.wknd.core.models;

+    import org.osgi.annotation.versioning.Version;
+    ```

+Whenever a changes are made to the files in this package, the [package version must be adjusted semantically](https://semver.org/).
+If not, the Maven project's [bnd-baseline-maven-plugin](https://github.com/bndtools/bnd/tree/master/maven/bnd-baseline-maven-plugin) will detect an invalid package version and break the built.
+Luckily, on failure the Maven plugin reports the invalid Java package version as well as the the version it should be.
+Just updated teh `@Version("...")` declaration in the violating Java package's `package-info.java` to the version recommended by the plugin to fix.

 ### Byline implementation {#byline-implementation}

 `BylineImpl.java` is the implementation of the Sling Model that implements the `Byline.java` interface defined earlier.
 The full code for `BylineImpl.java` can be found at the bottom of this section.